locusrobotics/catkin_virtualenv/README.md

   # Disable creating a unit test to verify that package requirements are locked.
   CHECK_VENV FALSE  # Default TRUE

+  # Disable renaming the process names to hide the interpreter name, this has can create issues when executing the process as root.
+  RENAME_PROCESS FALSE # Default TRUE

   # Provide extra arguments to the underlying pip invocation
   EXTRA_PIP_ARGS